jgaffuri/OriMap/docs/howtoactlidar/README.md

 # How to produce an orienteering map from ACT LIDAR data with Karttapullatin?

+This is a short tutorial for [Luxembourg Orienteering Club](https://orienteering.lu/) members.
+Not only.

 ## Requirements

 - A PC with windows